Invoke Lambda with Step Functions - AWS Step Functions

-Invoke Lambda with Step Functions
+Invoke an AWS Lambda function with Step Functions

 • The Payload field of the response is parsed from escaped Json to Json.